indigo-astronomy/indigo/indigo_docs/SCRIPTING_BASICS.md

 -  **indigo_log_with_property**(“message”, property)

 ### Indigo properties
 The Indigo platform is composed of "devices".
-These are physical devices such as cameras, mounts, filter wheels, etc. that are controlled by drivers.
-But also running processes such as the Indigo server, agents and client applications.
-A device is accessed using the Indigo_devices command;
+These are physical devices such as cameras, mounts, filter wheels, but also running processes such as the Indigo server, agents and client applications.
+Devices are accessed using the indigo_devices list, that contains a virtual representation for each device in the system;
 ```JS
 indigo_devices ["Server"] // The Indigo Server process
 indigo_devices ["AstroImager"] //A client application